Suicide Prevention: How You Can Help

 Seeking professional help can feel overwhelming, but finding the right therapist is key to beginning your healing journey.

 At Charlie Health, we offer comprehensive mental health care for adolescents, young adults, and families experiencing mental health crises.
-Our virtual intensive outpatient treatment programs consist of group therapy, individual therapy, family therapy, and if needed, guided psychiatric support.
-We customize treatment plans based on your background, preferences, and mental health needs.
+Our virtual Intensive Outpatient Program consists of groups, individual therapy, and family therapy.
+We customize treatment plans based on each client’s lived experiences, demographic information, and mental health needs.

-No matter where you are in your mental health journey, we're here to help you every step of the way.
-Our team of compassionate, experienced mental health professionals will help you navigate your mental health and learn healthy ways to cope with difficult emotions so you can start feeling better
+No matter where you are in your mental health journey, we’re here to help you every step of the way.
+Our team of compassionate, experienced mental health professionals will help you navigate your mental health and learn healthy ways to cope with difficult emotions.
+Get started today.